chnm/datascribe-site/content/support/quickstart.md

 summary: "How to set up everything you need to start working with DataScribe"
 ---

-How to set up everything you need to start working with DataScribe.

 *Download* this information as a PDF.

 In order to work with DataScribe you need to have a web hosting service or web space which meets the [system requirements for Omeka](https://omeka.org/s/docs/user-manual/install/#system-requirements).